-The President, the Provost, the Palmetto College Chancellor, the Executive Vice Chancellor and Vice Provost, the Assistant Vice Provost for Extended University, and the Palmetto College Campus Deans are ex officio members of the Senate without voting privileges.
+The President, the Provost, the Palmetto College Chancellor, Vice Chancellors, the Associate Provost, and the Palmetto College Campus Deans are ex officio members of the Senate without voting privileges.

 Voting.
 All members of the Senate except ex officio and Executive Committee members have the right to vote and present motions.
 The Chair will vote to break a tie.
 Elections will be conducted by secret ballot, and other voting will be by show of hands or by voice unless a majority of the members present request a secret ballot (See Appendix III, Rule 3).